 Cruises to the “Holy Land,” are simply cruises to Israel and may but not often anymore, include Egypt as well.
 Usually these cruises include both Israeli ports of Haifa and Ashdod.
 Cruise ships are adding longer visits and overnight stays to allow enough time for extended tours to Tel Aviv, Jerusalem and even the mountaintop fortress of Mosada.
 Often, Holy Land cruises are combined with several Greek Islands and Turkey.

 No matter which itinerary you choose, there is something of interest for everyone.
 From culinary delights to ancient history and religious significance, the entire Mediterranean region, from north to south, is a diverse, intriguing and memorable cruise experience.

 The best rates and added-value amenities (reduced airfare, onboard credits, reduced or no solo supplements) can be found from April to late November.
 However, you will need to be prepared for sudden changes in weather.
-But, many tourists have gone home plus you’ll have none of the sweltering heat of summer.
+By fall, many tourists have gone plus you’ll have none of the sweltering heat of summer.
 Personally, my favorite time of year to cruise the Med is through September and October.

 Almost all cruise lines have a variety of Mediterranean cruises from late spring until late fall.
-Because the Mediterranean Sea can be very unpredictable in the late fall, my suggestion would be to plan your Med cruise for no later than mid to end of October.
+Because the Mediterranean Sea can be very unpredictable in the late fall, my suggestion would be to choose your Mediterranean cruise for no later than mid to end of October.
 You really don’t want to be caught in a storm on the Mediterranean in November.